dillionmegida/thewebfor5/src/pages/p/dealing-with-djvu-viruses-like-grod.md

 I was able to recover my files but almost none of them were still accessible.
 My images were displaying a brown skin and my files couldn't be opened.
 This tool didn't work for me but you could give it a try

 - I also installed [PhotoRec](https://www.myantispyware.com/download/photorec) which also helps in restoring files.
 This tool was a life-saver for me.
 I didn't retrieve all files but the amount I could recover were encouraging.

+- I also discovered that the virus didn't have access to my Recycle Bin.
+There was nothing worth restoring from there, but you could check if you're infected.

+- Lastly, I discovered that there was a limit of folder levels which the virus could access.
+I was able to easily recover files stored in deeply nested folders.

+#### Guides on preventing virus attacks
+- **STOP DOWNLOADING CRACK APPLICATIONS!!!** I wouldn't even need anyone to repeat this to me.
+I understand that some of us may be trying to enjoy the full benefits of an application without having to pay a dime (which may be huge) but if you are unlucky, an application could cost you your computer system and possibly, your life.
+- For Windows Users, always try to update your Windows Defender.
+My excuse to not updating my Windows Defender regularly is as a result of the poor network in my place of residence.
+But, always try to.
+If mine was updated, high chances are that windows would have alerted me and prevented me from installing the downloaded application.
+- Avoid suspicious attachments in mails most especially, spams.
+These attacks come in different fancy ways.
+Please be guided.
+- Also, be careful of the external devices you connect to your computer.